-- You can email your Favourites list to yourself or another email address of your choice by clicking the "Email List" button at the top of the Favourites list.
+- You can email your Favourites list to yourself or another email address of your choice by clicking the 'Email List' beside the 'Favourites' heading.

-Many catalogue items have "Viewing locations" included in the item information in the left sidebar.
-This field identifies where you can access material from the collection at our offices in Auckland or Wellington, or one of our medianet sites.
+Many catalogue items have 'Viewing locations' included in the item information in the sidebar.
+This field identifies if you can access material from the collection at our offices in Wellington.

 While we try to make as much of the collection accessible as possible, it is not possible to have viewing copies of everything in the collection, which includes many undigitised items on obsolete media formats (learn more about preservation work needed before items are available for viewing).
 Therefore some catalogue entries may say that there’s no viewing copy available.